-Here is a list of the most relevant laws governing this aspect of your fundraising.
+Here are the most relevant rules governing this aspect of your fundraising.

 Quid Pro Quo Contributions of More Than $75

-"Quid Pro Quo" just means an exchange.
+"Quid pro quo" means an exchange of goods and services.
 The donor, in the case of a nonprofit, gives something and gets something else in return.
 For instance, your donor might give you $250 and then receives a dinner at your annual gala.
 But the meal only costs $150.
 The rest of the $250 will be considered a donation.

-It's important to advise the donor how much was a gift and how much was paid for the dinner.
-It's important that the donor knows how much he may be able to deduct from his income taxes, should he choose to itemize his deductions.
+It's important to advise the donor how much was designated as a donation and how much was payment for the item received.
+Donors need to know how much they may deduct from their income taxes should they choose to itemize deductions.

-If your organization receives a contribution of more than $75 and then gives the donor goods or services in return (sometimes called a "gift premium"), you must provide the donor with a written disclosure statement that includes the following:
+If your organization receives a contribution of more than $75, for example, and then gives the donor goods or services in return (sometimes called a "gift premium"), you must provide the donor with a written disclosure statement that includes the following:

-Your organization receives $150 from a donor, and you provide him with two tickets to a musical performance that are worth $50.
+Your organization receives $150 from a donor, and you provide them with two tickets to a musical performance worth $50.
 Your disclosure statement would say:

 "Thank you for your generous donation of $150.
 Please note that only the portion of your contribution that exceeds the value of any gifts you receive is tax-deductible.
 The estimated fair market value of your gift, two concert tickets, is $50 total."

-You must provide the disclosure either when you solicit a donation from the donor or when the contributor makes the gift.
-You only have to do it once.
+You must provide the disclosure either when you solicit a donor or when the contributor makes the gift.

 Contributions of $250 or More